department-of-veterans-affairs/health-apis-deployer/README.md

 - `QA` > `UAT` > `Staging` > `Production` (When user testing is required)
 - `QA` > `Staging` > `Production`
 - `QA` > `Lab QA` > `Lab`

+The Jenkins orchestration pipeline will manage progression of deployment units through the different environments.
+Deployment unit packages are versioned and managed in Dockerhub.
+The pipeline will promote a specific version along the path outlined above.
+At any given time, different versions of a DU may be deployed in different environments, e.g. version `1.5.1-f4d4274` may be deployed to QA, but version `1.4.7-3f461a0` is deployed to production.
+If testing is successful, `1.5.1-f4d4274` will be promoted to higher environments over time.
+_Promotion process is not fully designed but will involve version manual interactions to promote applications, at least in the initial phase_